 It’s as though your body stops being your own, and instead, becomes public property for people to project their opinions, thoughts, and perhaps even insecurities, onto.

-And if you happen to mention you’re considering an elective caesarean, be prepared for the judgment to rain forth.
+And if you happen to mention you’re considering an elective caesarean, be prepared for the judgement to rain forth.

 The peanut gallery weighs in